-Problem Statement 2: Lack community and family involvement Root Cause: missed opportunities to include community and family in school events and also in making decisions to improve community and parental involvement
+Problem Statement 2: MBLC Lacks community and family involvement Root Cause: MBLC has not capitalized on all available opportunities to include community and family in school events, MBLC also needs to increase including students, parents, and community in making decisions to improve community and parental involvement as well as school improvement.

-Problem Statement 3: Students need to pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school Root Cause: Students have had a history of lack of progress and growth in passing EOC assessments preventing them from graduating
+Problem Statement 3: Students must pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school, MBLC must increase their knowledge and their confidence to help them to pass.
+Root Cause: Many MBLC Students have long history of failed tests and lack of growth in passing EOC assessments.
+This history has lead to feelings of self doubt and a willingness to work on the tests preventing them from graduating